Omaha, NE Family Law Attorneys Representing You in Douglas County

 When you are going through a tough time like a family law matter, you need an attorney who is going to understand you and help you understand your rights in the process.
 We represent clients in a wide range of family law matters in Omaha, NE.

-What is Family Law in Omaha, Nebraska?
+What Is Family Law in Omaha, Nebraska?

-Dissolution of Marriage in Douglas County
+Dissolution of Marriage in Douglas County, Nebraska

-Dissolution of Marriage is Civil Litigation in Omaha, Nebraska
+Dissolution as Civil Litigation in Omaha, Nebraska

-Maintenance and Spousal Support in Douglas County
+Spousal Support (Alimony) in Douglas County

-Pre and Postnuptial Agreements in Omaha, Nebraska
+Pre-Nuptial and Post-Nuptial Agreements in Omaha, Nebraska

-Child Custody in Douglas County
+Child Custody and Parenting Time in Douglas County

 Legal and Physical Custody in Omaha, Nebraska